 As an officer on our multidisciplinary team, you'll develop new skills and gain the experience that will set you apart from your peers.

-- Bachelor’s degree in nursing from a program accredited by the National League for Nursing or the Commission on Collegiate Nursing Education (or accepted by the U.S. Secretary of Education)
+- Bachelor’s degree in nursing from a program accredited by the Accreditation Commission for Education in Nursing (ACEN) or the Commission on Collegiate Nursing Education (CCNE) or accepted by the U.S. Secretary of Education

 - Completion of a qualified course in critical care nursing or one year of supervised critical care experience